 What Is the Job Demand for Camp Counselors?

 It's important to remember that the role of Camp Counselor remains a seasonal opportunity for most.
-Summer camps and other seasonal activity camps out of school terms remain people right across the US, and therefore demand for this role is expected to grow some 10% in the decade between 2014 and 2024.
-This is higher than the average of all jobs across the US.
-This growth is attributed to growing concern over childhood obesity and local, state and Federal government funds available to expand camp activities to include exercise and other physical activity.
+Demand for this role is expected to grow some 16% in the decade between 2020 and 2030.
+This growth is attributed to growing concern over childhood obesity and local, state, and federal government funds available to expand camp activities to include exercise and other physical activity.*

 What Are the Education Requirements to Become a Camp Counselor?